HemantKoti/Basic-JavaScript/3-reviews/README.md

 # Counter

-Basic Counter application with 'Increase', 'Decrease' and 'Reset' buttons.
+Basic reviews application with next, previous and randomized reviews.